 If you've made the decision to heat with wood to supplement your existing source of home heat and reduce your overall heating costs, you're not alone.
 Many consumers are going back to the basics when it comes to home heating.
 However, there is now more choice when it comes to wood-burning stoves and the type of wood fuel you can burn to heat your home.

-Stove Style & Heating Performance
+Stove Style and Heating Performance

 The first pellet stoves introduced to market were boxy and looked more like simple unattractive wood burners.
 However, their designs have been improved and in many cases, the average consumer would have difficulty telling them apart from a wood-burning heat stove.
 Pellet stoves are available with or without a viewing window.

-Initial costs for a woodstove or pellet stove are quite similar as far as the main unit is concerned.
-It's a matter of choice as to the style and design that appeals to you, and choosing a size of stove adequate to heat your living area.
+Initial costs for a wood stove or pellet stove are quite similar as far as the main unit is concerned.
+It's a matter of choice as to the style and design that appeals to you and choosing a size of stove adequate to heat your living area.
 Installation guidelines and codes are similar with either type of wood-burning appliance.

 But there are differences in connection costs.
 Wood heat stoves usually require a full insulated chimney system that must extend above the roof peak.
 Some pellet stoves need only a direct-vent or smaller chimney system which is cheaper and easier to install, thus reducing connection costs.

-Operating Costs & Fuel Supply
+Operating Costs and Fuel Supply

 Unlike wood heating stoves that can burn firewood and wood scraps, a pellet stove can only burn pellets, such as wood pellets or special fuel composites.
 As the cost and availability of firewood and pellet fuels will vary in different areas, you should compare the cost of a full cord of firewood and that of pellets and consider how long each volume will last in order to make a proper comparison.
 If a winter's supply of firewood is expected to cost you close to the value of about 3 tons of pellets, your operating costs may be similar with either stove.

 If you are still unsure of which direction to go, perhaps learning of some of the pros and cons of each type of stove will help you decide.
-If firewood is readily available and economical, and you don't mind the splitting, stacking and wood/bark mess that comes along with burning wood, a traditional wood heat stove may be cheaper to install and operate.
+If firewood is readily available and economical, and you don't mind the splitting, stacking, and wood/bark mess that comes along with burning wood, a traditional wood heat stove may be cheaper to install and operate.
 Even cheaper if you salvage free firewood.
 Pellets are sold in 40-pound bags which may create a challenge when carrying to the stove, while firewood can be carried in smaller batches if necessary.